Smonman/ripoff/README.md

 ## Raspberry Pi

-[Here](https://gist.github.com/Smonman/06d7121be082fc81029bc56003b665a4) is an example of how this can be used with a Raspberry Pi and a Waveshare eInk display:
+[Here](https://gist.github.com/Smonman/06d7121be082fc81029bc56003b665a4) is an example of how this can be used with a Raspberry Pi and a Waveshare eInk display.